Alaiitoc/kata-python/flightRadar/README.md

 ## pyspark

-second version of the kata but wirh a spypsark implementation this time.
+Working on a second version of the kata but wirh a Pyspark implementation this time.
 (To be finished)